August 22, 2010

 Recipe for roast goose:

 To cook a goose you need a large oven tray with a rack inside of it.
 Geese are full of fat and you don’t want your bird to be boiled or poached in fat, so a rack is needed to keep it up above the bottom of the tray.
-As it’s not Christmas, I didn’t make stuffing (which would add an hour to the cooking time), but I did want to add some flavour to the goose, so I put some herbs (rosemary, sage and thyme), a large nob of butter, a large onion, lots of garlic and salt and pepper into the cavity.
+As it’s not Christmas, I didn’t make stuffing (which would add an hour to the cooking time), but I did want to add some flavour to the goose, so I put some herbs (rosemary, sage and thyme), a large nob of butter, an onion, lots of garlic and salt and pepper into the cavity.
 I sprinkled some salt and pepper on the breast too.
-It’s important to prick your goose all over with a large needly or the sharp point of a small knife – pay particular attention to the sides, around the legs and around the cavity opening.
+It’s important to prick your goose all over with a large needle or the sharp point of a small knife – pay particular attention to the sides, around the legs and around the cavity opening.
 On this particular bird I could see large pockets of fat between the legs and wings.

 Heat your oven to about 220º C before putting your roast in to cook.
 I estimated that the bird would take about 3 hours to cook and to my taste and for the size, it was the perfect time.
 Turn the oven down to about 180º C after the first half hour.
 Check your goose at half hour intervals and pour off some fat each time.
 Goose is practically self basting via the fat it contains, so if it looks moist there’s no need for basting.
 If however the breast looks in any way dry and there’s still red juice coming from around the legs, you can do a little basting with the goose fat.
 If your rack lifts the goose a long way off the bottom of the tray, you can even roast potatoes underneath.
 You’d still want to be pouring off some fat at regular intervals.
-This goose gave me about 2 pints of goose fat – you wouldn’t want to be deep frying potatoes and I would not recommend roasting vegetables under the goose – they will end up very greasy.
+This goose gave me about 2 pints of goose fat – you wouldn’t want to be deep frying potatoes and I don’t recommend roasting vegetables under the goose – they will end up very greasy.
 I did see a fool do this once at Christmas and the vegetables were quite disgusting.

 Use a little of the goose fat to roast your potatoes and put the rest in jars – it will keep for months in the fridge (I’d only just finished the goose fat from Christmas) and it is the very best thing for roast potatoes.